Accusations of modernism and protestantism against Cardinal Newman

 Interviewer: ‘But it ties in, that’s why Bishop Barron likes it so much.’
 [Laughing]

 We have already seen that Newman’s discussion of conscience explicitly excludes ‘the truths of the faith or anything like that’.
-As such, Bishop Sanborn’s condemnations are based on a false understanding of the texts.
+As such, the bishop’s condemnations are based on a false understanding of the texts.

 This would, of course, represent an extremely flawed presentation of the papacy and of papal infallibility, quite akin to the nonsensical ideas of constant (or even intermittent) inspiration imputed to us by fanatical and uninformed anti-Catholics.[10]
 So much for that.

-But what of Bishop Sanborn’s questions about the necessity of the Church?
+But what of the bishop’s questions about the necessity of the Church?

 “Why do we need a Church?”